stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 my gaze circled inland from the town, something less tranquil arrested my notice and held me immobile for a second.

-  What I saw&mdash;or fancied I saw&mdash;was a disturbing suggestion of undulant motion far to the south; a suggestion which made me conclude that a very large horde must be pouring out of the city along the level Ipswich road.
+  What I saw--or fancied I saw--was a disturbing suggestion of undulant motion far to the south; a suggestion which made me conclude that a very large horde must be pouring out of the city along the level Ipswich road.
 The distance was great, and I could distinguish nothing in detail; but I did not at all like the look of that moving column.
 It undulated too much, and glistened too brightly in the rays of the now westering moon.
-There was a suggestion of sound, too, though the wind was blowing the other way&mdash;a suggestion of bestial scraping and bellowing even worse than the muttering of the parties I had lately overheard.
+There was a suggestion of sound, too, though the wind was blowing the other way--a suggestion of bestial scraping and bellowing even worse than the muttering of the parties I had lately overheard.

   All sorts of unpleasant conjectures crossed my mind.
 I thought of those very